"Battlefleet Gothic: Armada II" - Necron Cruisers [Advanced Ship Guide]

 Necron Portals: Gives 270 degree wide boarding action and +1 troop damage to lightning strike (counted in stats)

-Good Troop Efficiency: Determines troop damage (see stats)
+Good Troop Efficiency: Deals 2 troop damage per assault action.

-Surgical Strike: 60% chance to deal +2 troop damage.
+Surgical Strike: 60% chance to deal +1 troop damage per assault action applied.

 Doom Scythe: Launches a squadron of interceptors that can also deal hull damage to ships.